 A better you, who's taken that time for herself, makes you a better mum, wife, partner etc…

 You can give more when you're satisfied and have filled your own cup first.

 Productivity Tip # 2 – Make a brief to-do list each morning

 Notice how I've accentuated the “brief” in that sentence above.

-Nobody wants to look at or carry out a to-do list which is as long as your arm.
+Nobody wants to look at or carry out a to-do list that is as long as your arm.